durdenz/QT-Xcompile-RPI-Native/ReadMe.md

 set(Libdrm_LIBRARY ${XCB_PATH_VARIABLE}/usr/lib/aarch64-linux-gnu/libdrm.so)

 set(XCB_XCB_INCLUDE_DIR ${GL_INC_DIR})
-set(XCB_XCB_LIBRARY ${XCB_PATH_VARIABLE}/usr/lib/aarch64-linux-gnu/libxcb.so)`
+set(XCB_XCB_LIBRARY ${XCB_PATH_VARIABLE}/usr/lib/aarch64-linux-gnu/libxcb.so)```

 2. Change into the Build directory
     - `cd ~/qtpi-build`
 3. Run the configuration command:
     - `../qt5/configure -release -opengl es2 -nomake examples -nomake tests -qt-host-path $HOME/qt-host -extprefix $HOME/qt-raspi -prefix /usr/local/qt6 -device linux-rasp-pi4-aarch64 -device-option CROSS_COMPILE=aarch64-linux-gnu- -- -DCMAKE_TOOLCHAIN_FILE=$HOME/toolchain.cmake -DQT_FEATURE_xcb=ON -DFEATURE_xcb_xlib=ON -DQT_FEATURE_xlib=ON`
 4. Proceed with the Build and Install
     - `cmake --build . --parallel 4`
     - `cmake --install .`
 5. Send the Build to the RPI using rsync:
     - `rsync -avz --rsync-path="sudo rsync" /path/to/qt-raspi/* gadiv@192.168.1.11:/usr/local/qt6`
 # Final Configuration on RPI
 1. Setup Environment Variables
     - ssh into RPI from Host
         - `ssh gadiv@192.168.1.11`
         - `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/qt6/lib/`
         - If you plan to run QT Application on RPI via SSH from the Host and Display on Monitor connected to RPI then Set DISPLAY Environment Variable:
         - `export $DISPLAY=:0`
 # Compiling and Running QT Project
 1. On Host in Terminal:
     - `cd ~/qt5/qtbase/examples/gui/analogclock/`
     - `ls ## make sure there is a CMakeLists.txt file`
     - `~/qt-raspi/bin/qt-cmake CMakeLists.txt`
     - `cmake --build . --parallel 4`
     - `cmake --install .`
 2. On Host: Send Application Binary to RPI
     - `scp -r gui_analogclock <gadiv@192.168.1.11:/home/gadiv`
     - `ssh gadiv@192.168.1.11`
     - `cd ~ ## or cd to the directory where you send the binary`
 3. On the RPI: Run the application
     - `cd ~`
     - `./gui_analogclock`

 # Building and Running from QT Creator
 1. TO Configure QT Creator on the host to build, deploy, and run the application on the RPI and display in a window on the host, See the last section of the link below:
     - https://wiki.qt.io/Cross-Compile_Qt_6_for_Raspberry_Pi